mathilderenversade/pokedex/README.md

 # pokedex

-A lovely and fun project i made during my programmation courses.
+A lovely and fun project i made.
 It's a pokemons index :-) Pokemons are sort by types.
 Each pokemon has his profil.

 - I've used PhpMyAdmin and MySQL to generate and manage the database